 "Humourous and sophisticated with a warm heart." -- What’s on Stage

-The theatre performs from September through June, giving a maximum of eight performances per week.
-Performances are at 7:30 p.m. from Tuesday to Saturday and at 11:00 a.m. twice a week (Tuesdays and Fridays).
+The theatre performs from September through June, giving a maximum of seven performances per week.
+Performances are at 7:30 p.m. from Tuesday to Sunday and at 11:30 a.m. on selected Wednesdays and Fridays.
 Monday evening performances take place the first week and towards the end of the run of a play.
 Check with the box office (040 / 227 70 89) for specific dates for Monday performances.

 You can now book online.
 You can print your own tickets when booking online.

-For a German translation of the play summaries on this page click here.
+For a German translation of the play summaries of Season 2020/2021 on this page click here.